trentfowler/spring-reactjs/README.md

             <version>2.7.0</version>
 		</dependency>
 ```
-You can read more on that [here](https://stackoverflow.com/questions/43574426/how-to-resolve-java-lang-noclassdeffounderror-javax-xml-bind-jaxbexception-in-j).

-And go ahead and add the Spring dev tools dependencies as well so you don't have to restart after each change:
+Also go ahead and add the Spring dev tools dependencies as well so you don't have to restart after each change.
 ```
 <dependency>
       <groupId>org.springframework.boot</groupId>